-As some of you know, RDKit is an open source toolkit for cheminformatics which is widely used in the bioinformatics research.
-One of its features is the conversion of molecules SMILES strings to a 2D and 3D structures.
+In this tutorial, you will learn how to use the SMILES Manager extension of SAMSON.
+This extension is based on RDKit.
+RDKit is a widely used open-source toolkit for cheminformatics.
+One of its features is the conversion of molecules SMILES strings to 2D and 3D structures.

-The module interface presents two tabulations: Manage SMILES and Replace fragments.
-I will present these two sections one by one as they are totally independent.
-In each tabulation, you can find a menu bar that contains all the actions with corresponding shortcuts.
-Like in the previous version of the element, SMILES strings are presented in a table with their corresponding names and a 2D conformation images.
+The extension interface presents three tabs: Manage SMILES, Replace fragments, and Positional Analogue Scanning.
+In this tutorial, we will present the first two sections one by one as they are totally independent.
+For the Positional Analogue Scanning, please check the Positional Analogue Scanning using the SMILES Manager Extension tutorial.
+In each of the first two tabs, you can find a menu bar that contains all the actions with corresponding shortcuts.
+SMILES strings are presented in a table with their corresponding names and 2D conformation images.

 - Manage SMILES

 - Replace fragments